academicgurus/elevenlabs-coupons/README.md

 ### 🆓 ElevenLabs Free Trial

-Don’t want to pay yet?
+Don't want to pay yet?
 Start with the **free tier**, no credit card required:

 - 🔹 **10,000 characters/month**
 - 🔹 Access to 3 default voices
 - 🔹 API access for developers
 - 🔹 No commercial use or voice cloning

-> 💡 The free plan is perfect for testing ElevenLabs’ quality before upgrading to a paid tier with cloning, higher quality, and commercial rights.
+> 💡 The free plan is perfect for testing ElevenLabs' quality before upgrading to a paid tier with cloning, higher quality, and commercial rights.

 ## ❓ Frequently Asked Questions (FAQ)